 Timeliness is an absolute must at the interview stage.
 Show that you will be the kind of employee who shows up early and prepared for work by arriving at least 15 minutes early to the interview.
 Also, make time in your day for the entire process.
 Interviews can run anywhere from 20 minutes to over an hour, and there may be other people lined up before you.
 Clear your schedule around the interview so you can relax and focus on the task at hand.

 Everyone has heard that actions speak louder than words; so does your body language.
 Let your confidence and positive attitude shine the moment you walk through the door.
 Meet your interviewer with eye contact and a firm handshake.
 Stand tall with your shoulders back.
 Avoid nervous habits like nail biting, knuckle popping, and/or leg shaking.
 Smile!
 Doing these small actions shows confidence and helps you to feel confident.

-It’s completely normal to feel nervous before an interview, but too much anxiety can hamper your ability to perform well in the interview.
-Before you are called into the office, take a deep breath through your nose and let it out though your mouth.
+It’s entirely normal to feel nervous before an interview, but too much anxiety can hamper your ability to perform well in the interview.
+Before you are called into the office, take a deep breath through your nose and let it out through your mouth.
 Relax your muscles by tightening and releasing them.
 Stay positive and imagine yourself succeeding in the interview.
 Remember, you can do this!

 Interviews can be intimidating, but consider it your opportunity to make a great first impression.
 Our staff takes pride in sending top-of-the-line workers out into the workforce and helping them succeed.
 Check out our Job Seekers page to discover what jobs are open in your area.
 Then, give us a call, and we’ll start finding your new job together.